mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 So our doubts were unwarranted - the generator actually *stops running completely* after we call `return` on its iterator.

-As we've seen with iterators, having a `return` method on the iterator allowed us to perform some cleanup logic in case the iteration process ended eariler than expected.
+Having a `return` method on an iterator allowed us to perform some cleanup logic in case the iteration process ended earlier than expected.

 Could we somehow replicate that with generators?

-Indeed, we can use `try-finally` construct for that.
+Indeed, we can use a `try-finally` construct for that.

 Let's wrap our generator code in `try-finally`: